Spyromaniac31/cyberpatriots-ubuntu/README.md

 * Once booted into Ubuntu, insert the USB drive
 * In the same directory as the script files, add `users.txt` and `admins.txt` and populate the files with the lists of authorized users and administrators, respectively
 * Replace the password in the script with the default user's password
+* Comment out any necessary services or programs in `services.txt` and `software.txt` to prevent them from being removed
 * Follow the checklist